 5. As A Form Of Communication:

-Though Sit Under My Chair primarily uses it as a communication tool between dogs and humans, you can also use it to keep other animals from getting too close to your territory.
+Though Sit Under My Chair is primarily a commands-communication tool between dogs and humans, you can also use it to keep other animals from getting too close to your territory.
 If you’re out walking and see an animal coming closer than usual, yell, “Sit Under My Chair,” and your dog will know exactly what you want them to do.

 How Can I Stop My Dog From Sitting Under The Chair?